 The Role of Hair Testing in Mercury Diagnosis

-A heavy metal hair test offers a unique window into your body's long-term relationship with toxins.
+A hair test for heavy metals offers a unique window into your body's long-term relationship with toxins.
 This method provides crucial data that other tests might miss.
+A comprehensive Tissue Mineral Analysis hair test gives you a months-long record of mercury accumulation alongside full mineral status.

 Advantages of Hair Analysis Over Other Methods